 Diluted net loss per share is computed using the more dilutive of (a) the two-class method or (b) the if-converted method.
 In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-Due to their dilutive effect, the calculation of diluted net loss per share for the three months ended March 31, 2019 and 2018 does not include the following common stock equivalent shares:
+Due to their anti-dilutive effect, the calculation of diluted net loss per share for the three and six months ended June 30, 2019 and 2018 does not include the following common stock equivalent shares: